 William and Peter Neff manufactured the iron used for the plates, which they called ‘melainotype plates’.
 A rival manufacturer, Victor Griswold, made a similar product and called them ‘ferrotype plates’.

 The term ‘ferrotype’ was in common use, but the public tended to prefer the less formal ‘tintype’, implying the cheap, tinny feeling of the material.
-You can read more about the history and naming of the ferrotype on the George Eastman House website.

 Use these clues to identify a ferrotype